Vision Therapy & Neuro-Optometric Rehabilitation

 Book a consultation TODAY!

-Post-Concussion & Traumatic Brain Injuries
+Post-Concussion & Traumatic Brain Injury/Aquired Brain Injury

 After a neurological impairment such as a head injury, stroke or other neurological conditions, patients suffer from a neural disconnect between vision, balance and sensory processing.
 Due to poor integration of the vision, balance and sensory processing, simple daily tasks such as reading, writing, speaking, and balance are affected.
 These patients often suffer from constant headaches, light sensitivity, poor concentration, spatial disorientation and blurred or double vision.